 At the direction of the SPCSA's governing board and staff, NCA entered into a contract with a third party (AdvancED) to conduct analysis of our high school data relevant to taking a "hard look" at the graduation rate and how NCA's enrollment of credit deficient students, for example, impacts that rate.
 The scope of the work, timeline, deliverables, and cost to the school is detailed in the attached contract.
 Exhibit 6.
-NCA is actively engaged in conversations with AdvancED staff and is complying with all requests for data.
-The most recent conversation took place today and specifically addressed the analysis of both the 2015 and 2016 cohorts.
+NCA was actively engaged in conversations with AdvancED staff and is complying with all requests for data.
+The most recent conversation took place in January and specifically addressed the analysis of both the 2015 and 2016 cohorts.
 NCA needed to wait until the most accurate and complete cohort information was available from the Nevada Department of Education to ensure accurate analysis.
 This proved to be a challenging process, as throughout the official cohort validation period, there were multiple updates and changes made to NCA's official numbers.
-AdvancED will have analysis based on officially reported and readily available data that will be shared at the SPCSA's meeting on December 16, 2016.
-The analysis will continue throughout the school year.
+Then, unexpectedly, just weeks ago AdvancedED terminated its contract, apparently out of concern that the Authority Staff was upset at them for doing this work the Authority Staff requested that we contract with them to do.
+Accordingly, NCA has found a new third party validator who is providing the same validation.
+With respect to the proposed financial penalty, that reporting data also could be reviewed by a mutually agreeable third party validator at the school's expense.

 6. NRS 388A.330(1)(e) allows the Authority to consider closure of a high school that has a graduation rate for the immediately preceding school year that is less than 60%.
 As discussed above, we ask that you consider NCA's graduation rate consistent with Nevada law and also in light of the compelling evidence NCA presented at the March 2016 Authority Board meeting (uploaded again to Epicenter for your convenience and access and, incorporated herein by reference) - which demonstrates that NCA is effectively serving its students - with a graduation rate approaching 80% for high school students enrolled for all four years at NCA.
 The aggregated number of students continuously served by NCA is a number Member Mackedon indicated should be considered relative to NCA's performance.
 See Exhibit 7, Minutes from 2013 Renewal Hearing for NCA at 9.
 It also is a number that holds NCA accountable for its time and service of these students rather than for other schools' performance with students who are newly enrolled at NCA or enrolled with NCA credit deficient.
-This "compelling evidence" is what was promised would be considered if the legislature granted the Authority discretion to consider potential closure of a high school on this basis.
+This "compelling evidence" is what was promised would be considered if the legislature granted the Authority discretion to consider potential closure of a high school on this basis.9

 The statute does not allow for the closure or board reconstitution of an entire K-12 school based solely on a high school graduation rate.
-NRS 388A.330(1)(e).8 This makes sense given that NCA, as an example, was last rated by NDE as having a four-star middle school.
+NRS 388A.330(1)(e).
+10 This makes sense given that NCA, as an example, was last rated by NDE as having a four-star middle school.
+Neither the middle nor elementary school are within the performance accountability triggers for potential closure.